yoonghm/Examples/Linux/bash.md

 done
 ```

-*Note that double brackets are used to evaluate numerical logical expression.*
+*Note that double brackets are used to evaluate arithmetic  expression.*

 <pre>
 <b>$ chmod u+x hello_count.sh</b>